ZSys-bluecombOS/docs/Z-Sys/ZAP.md

 ### SYS
-SYS is the system call one and there is a *lot*, so I gave it its own section The byte conversions all start with 40
+SYS is the system call one and there is a *lot*, so I gave it its own section The byte conversions all start with 40, and byte 2 is a category

 | Command | Byte form | Description |
 |---|---|---|